MetaiR/materilaizertl/README.md

 # materilaizertl
-this repository is EXACTLY MaterializeCss-rtl fork from Dogfalo/materialize and it is used for rtl languages
+this repository is EXACTLY the same of 'MaterializeCss-rtl' fork from Dogfalo/materialize and it is used for rtl languages.